 Both Aftab and Shabbir succumbed to their wounds while they were being transferred to the hospital.

-June 3, 2012: Violence continued in Karachi, after the latest round of targeted killings.
+latest round of targeted killings.
 One person was killed in Khamosh colony and three other bodies were found in various parts of the metropolis.

 The bodies of two young men were found in Orangi town.
 Police said that both the deceased had been shot to death.
 They were both residents of Orangi town.